aplested/DC-Stats/README.md

 ## Installation

+Straightforward installation can be achieved with miniconda at the Terminal.

+Get a recent version of miniconda from the following site:

+Create a blank working environment for DC-Stats

+`conda create --name DC-stats`

+Switch to this environment:

+`conda activate DC-Stats`

+Then it is convenient to issue

+`pip install python==3.8`

+which will install python 3.8 purely in this environment.
+A blank canvas.

-If you are using 'pip' then the `dcstats` package can be installed locally with (note a space and a dot at the end):
+Download the DC-Stats folder from this page and navigate to it.
+Then the `dcstats` package can be installed locally with all the needed dependent packages (note the space and a dot at the end):

 `pip install .`